awillats/clinc/OUTLINE.md

 - how much "funneling out" is appropriate?
  - instead, could stick to concrete conclusion
   > Alternative FC measures are suggested to immediately start improving causal inferences beyond these common FC measures.

+### Statement of specific need - relationship to prior work
+Theme of bringing 2 fields (CL, CI) to neuroscience
+  - bring **closed-loop control** to neuroscience
+    - CL is a mature field, revolution in leveraging it for neuroscience
+    - facilitated by optogenetics [grosenick]
+    - recent success [our work]
+    - *restate* value of closed-loop control for ID[^wolff]
+    - *( need to enumerate types of intervention ? )*
+      - *( need to distinguish feedback from reactive control? )*
+  - network id has always been a central goal - causal refines this to get to the heart of what we want
+    - integrating techniques from econ and causal theory to meet this challenge
+  - **solution - high-level** combine intervention + causal theory
+    - theory of causal inference (+dynamical systems + graph theory) gives us the language to predict "what are the implications of intervention"
+    - **remaining challenge** this integration is new, and HOW we intervene matters - need guidance on how to choose!
+      - **results so far**
+        - observation isn't enough[^ila]
+        - kording - single-site lesions aren't enough[^kording_fakhar]
+          - *have to be careful about this...we may propose single-site closed-loop control*
+      - **challenge** problem has several layers of complexity
+        - closed-loop interventions are complex
+        - networks in brain are complex (recurrent, equivalent explanations, unobserved confounds)
+    - **refined solution** - bring theory and simulation together to demonstrate & validate intersection between these approaches for identification with closed-loop control
+      - specifically work towards framework for understanding
+      - this leads to guidance for designing interventions to maximize identifiability
+        - given prior knowledge, system-specific details, experimental constraints, hypotheses
+---
+- Causal / Network ID
+  - [^ila] Ila Fiete
+  - Kording, Fakhar - lesioning ANNs for causality
+  - Advancing FC
+- CL
+  - reference Grosencik
+  - reference CL sys ID Shanechi
+  - control *theory* has been used to understand impact of intervention
+    - Bassett
 ---

 # Table of Contents {ignore = true}